 No, the Raycon E25 case does not support wireless charging.
 If you want to charge the case your only option is a microUSB charging cable.

-Do the Raycon E25 earbuds have noise cancelling?
+Do the Raycon E25 earbuds have noise canceling?

-No, they do not have any kind of active noise cancelling technology.
-The Raycon E25 earbuds have a built-in microphone for phone calls but not for noise cancelling.
+No, they do not have any kind of active noise canceling technology.
+The Raycon E25 earbuds have a built-in microphone for phone calls but not for noise canceling.
 It would be extremely hard to stuff in the necessary technology in a pair of earbuds this small.
-Not to mention that doing noise cancelling correctly is no easy feat, and there are plenty of companies with much more experience and money than Raycon that still haven’t nailed it.
+Not to mention that doing noise canceling correctly is no easy feat, and there are plenty of companies with much more experience and money than Raycon that still haven’t nailed it.

 Do the Raycon E25 have a mic?